morganvieira-oss/maxmyleave.co.uk/README.md

   </p>
 </p>

-> **Note:** This project is not actively maintained.
-It may break without warning if upstream dependencies or the UK government bank holidays API introduce breaking changes.
+> **Note:** This is a read-only repository — contributions are not accepted.
+The project is not actively maintained and may break without warning if upstream dependencies or the UK government bank holidays API introduce breaking changes.
+That said, occasional updates may be made to simplify code or address CVEs as they arise.

 <img src="readme-public/landing-page.png" alt="maxmyleave planner screenshot" />